Eduarcher/case_credit_fraud_official/README_en-us.md

 8. [References](#8-references)

 ## 1. Introduction
 Machine learning algorithms offer means to analyze historical transaction data, identify patterns and detect anomalies indicative of fraudulent activities.
-These algorithms utilize features such as transaction amount, location, time, merchant details, and customer behavior to train models capable of distinguishing between legitimate and fraudulent transactions
+These algorithms utilize features such as transaction amount, location, time, merchant details, history and customer behavior to train models capable of distinguishing between legitimate and fraudulent transactions

 This document details the end-to-end Machine Learning Operations (MLOps) project designed for credit fraud detection.
 Will be described in detail the architecture and workflow of the project, which leverages AWS Cloud components, particularly Amazon SageMaker Pipelines, to automate and orchestrate the machine learning workflow.

-The goal of this project is to provide a robust and scalable solution for credit fraud detection, incorporating Continuous Integration/Continuous Deployment (CI/CD), API deployment, and artifact management.
-By utilizing AWS services such as CodePipeline, CodeBuild, SageMaker, and API Gateway, this project ensure a seamless and efficient process from data sourcing to model deployment.

 Throughout this documentation, will be covered the key components and features of the project, the workflow involved, and the organization of the dataset used for training.
 Also, will be presented discussions over the project's architecture, including the technological justification for choosing AWS as the cloud provider.

 ### Overview
 This document presents the architecture and workflow of an end-to-end Machine Learning Operations (MLOps) project designed for credit fraud detection.
-The project leverages AWS Cloud components, esecially Amazon SageMaker Pipelines, to automate and orchestrate the machine learning workflow from data sourcing to model deployment.
+The project leverages AWS Cloud components, esecially Amazon SageMaker Pipelines, CodePipeline, CodeBuild and API Gateway to automate and orchestrate the machine learning workflow from data sourcing to model deployment.
 It incorporates Continuous Integration/Continuous Deployment (CI/CD), API deployment, and artifact management to ensure a robust and scalable solution.

 ### Key Components and Features
 - [x] Data Sourcing: Data is sourced from Amazon RDS or S3
 - [x] Artifact and Data Management: S3 serves as the primary persistent storage solution.
 - [x] Model Training: Supports training with XGBoost and LightGBM models.
-- [x] CI/CD: Utilizes AWS CodePipeline and CodeBuild, integrating with git providers for continuous integration and deployment.
+- [x] CI/CD: Utilizes AWS CodePipeline and CodeBuild, integrating with Githubs for continuous integration and deployment.
 - [x] Unit Testing: Enable automatic unit tests with CodeBuild and PyTest.
 - [x] Docker: Build Docker image for configuring and triggering SageMaker Pipeline steps and jobs, assuring stability and reproducibility.
 - [x] SageMaker Pipeline Steps: Includes data preprocessing with Spark, model training, model evaluation (metrics estimation), SageMaker model creation, model registration with MLFlow (including metrics), and model deployment.